ibm-cloud-docs/vpc/vsi_is_profiles.md

 - [Select availability]{: tag-green} GPU `-a100p` profiles include NVIDIA A100 Tensor Core 80 GB GPUs.
 - GPU `-h100` profiles include [NVIDIA](https://www.nvidia.com/en-us/data-center/hgx/){: external} GPUs.
 The system is an HGX design.
 The H100 offering is available in the following regions and zones: London (eu-gb-2), Sydney (au-syd-2), Toronto (ca-tor-3), Madrid (eu-es-3), Washington DC (us-east-3), Tokyo (jp-tok-3), Sao Paulo (br-sao-1), Dallas (us-south-1), and Frankfurt (eu-de-2).
 - [Select availability]{: tag-green} GPU `-h200` profiles include [NVIDIA](https://www.nvidia.com/en-us/data-center/hgx/){: external} GPUs.
 The system is an HGX design.
 The H200 offering is available in Washington DC (us-east-3), Toronto (ca-tor-3), Frankfurt (eu-de-2), London (eu-gb-2), Sydney (au-syd-3), and Chennai (in-che-1).
+- [Select availability]{: tag-green} GPU `-b300` profiles include [NVIDIA](https://www.nvidia.com/en-us/data-center/hgx/){: external} GPUs.
+The system is an HGX design.
+The B300 offering is available in Washington DC (us-east) for select customers.
+Create a [support case](/docs/account?topic=account-open-case&interface=ui) if you are interested in purchasing and using this offering.
 - [Select availability]{: tag-green} GPU `-gaudi3` profiles include the [Intel® Gaudi® 3 AI Accelerator](https://www.intel.com/content/www/us/en/products/details/processors/ai-accelerators/gaudi.html).
 The Intel Gaudi 3 offering is available in Dallas (us-south-dal12-a), Washington DC (us-east-wdc06-a, us-east-wdc07-a), and Frankfurt (eu-de-fra02-a).

 Make sure to install the appropriate driver and software for the profile you select: